-One of my clients once said: “If I have an international project team, especially if it is a project from the R&D area, I always try to have at least one Pole onboard.
-When there is an adversity, which discourages the whole group, the same adversity is a catalyst for the actions of the Pole and later for the whole team.
-He will always ask why it cannot be done and will always check all possibilities – there is a chance that he will come up with something out-of-the-box.
-He usually is an optimist and tackles problems with an “everything can be done, there is always a solution” attitude.
+One of my clients once said: “If I have an international project team, especially a project from the R&D area, I always try to have at least one Pole onboard.
+When adversity discourages the whole group, the same adversity is a catalyst for the actions of the Pole and, later, for the whole team.
+He will always ask why it cannot be done and always check all possibilities – there is a chance he will come up with something out-of-the-box.
+He usually is an optimist and tackles problems with an “everything can be done, and there is always a solution” attitude.
 It is up to us if we will make use of ideas generated in that way.
-If I add more analytically oriented nationalities to such team, then the effect is outstanding”.
+The effect of adding more analytically oriented nationalities to such a team is outstanding”.

 If you feel that your international boards lack creativity – maybe it is worth checking what nationalities you have onboard.

 Ewa Adamczyk, based on hundreds of interviews with candidates and clients